 Youngchan Kim is a Project Officer in the Asia-Pacific Unit at DCAF.
-He is responsible for various Security Sector Governance and Security Sector Reform (SSG/SSR) projects in the Asia-Pacific region, with a focus on the EU project on the “Support to Reform of the Myanmar Police Force".
-Previously, Youngchan served as a Research Assistant in DCAF's Research Division, where he assisted the ombuds institutions programme.
+He is involved in the design, management and implementation of various security sector governance and security sector reform (SSG/SSR) activities in the Asia-Pacific region, with a focus on DCAF’s contributions to the EU-funded and FIIAPP-implemented project on the “Support to Reform of the Myanmar Police Force”.

 Since 2017 he has been involved in presentations on SSG/R for visiting delegations from Myanmar, organized by the Swiss Federal Department of Foreign Affairs and an annual course on “International Relations, Democratisation and Human Security” for young professionals from Myanmar at GCSP/DCAF in Geneva.
 He was involved in the organization of the 2017 Inter-Parliamentary Forum on Security Sector Governance in Southeast Asia, held in Nay Pyi Taw, Myanmar.
 Previously, he served as a Research Assistant in DCAF’s Research Division, where he assisted the Ombuds Institutions Programme.